gleannyc/documentation/docs/docs/data-ops/Managing-Resources-With-Code.md

 This can also be used to avoid recreating resources when renaming or refactoring the file structure of your project.

-### Ensuring resource consistency
+### Controlled by DataOps

-If you'd like to maintain certain resources via DataOps and ensure that they won't be modified outside of changes to your repo, you can add the `preventUpdatesFromUI` flag to any config.
+To protect specific resources to only be editable with DataOps, add the `preventUpdatesFromUI` flag set as `true` to any config.
 This prevents users from unintentionally updating critical resources from the Glean web application and gives your team greater control over valuable long lived resources that are core to your business needs.